-And, like any insurance, it’s important to make sure your policy keeps up with you and your life stage.
-That’s why we encourage nib members to look for and find a cover that’s right for you – and we’re here to help whenever you need us via online chat, phone or email.
+Like any insurance, it’s important to make sure your health insurance keeps up with you and your life stage.
+That’s why we encourage nib members to review and find a cover that’s right for you – and we’re here to help whenever you need us via online chat, phone or email.

 When should you review your cover?
 We want to ensure you’re getting the best value for money, so we recommend you relook at your policy each year.
 However, there are a few signs that you and your family might be outgrowing your current health cover.
 To help get you started, we’ve put together seven signs it’s time to review your cover.

 1. You’re thinking about starting a family